saucelabs/sauce-docs/docs/error-reporting/project-setup/file-attachments.md

 ```

 ### Attach a File to an Existing Crash Report
-For this method you will need the _rxid value assigned to a submitted crash report.
+For this method, you will need the _rxid value assigned to a submitted crash report.
 This value will be returned after a submitting a properly formatted request.
 The first curl command is the submission of the crash report.
 The second is the attachment of a file to the first.
 1. {Path_to_your_file}: Location of file containing crash data to send.
 1. {universe}: First part of the URL used to access your Backtrace account.
 1. {error-token}: An error token for the project you want to submit crash data to.